jh83/jh83.github.io/_posts/2021-05-25-axis-thingsboard-peoplecounting-part1.markdown

 ThingsBoard has now automatically provisioned a *device* for us since the *data converter* was able to execute successfully and since no device with this *deviceName* existed earlier.

+In [part 2]({% post_url 2021-05-25-axis-thingsboard-peoplecounting-part2 %}) of this blog, we will focus on using *assets* to be able to support statistics and data aggregation when we have multiple entrances/exists/floors.